 Drive Password is built for teams of any size - from small companies and organizations to large ones.
 It can be e great fit for your NPO if:

-You are using gSuite and all of your data is stored within Google Drive.
+You are using Google Workspace and all of your data is stored within Google Drive.
 Drive Password encrypts and stores all your teams’ passwords and secrets within Google Drive.

 By using gSuite and Drive Password, everything will be under one hood and easy to manage.